 Standout Features:

-When Durex, the world's number one sexual wellbeing brand launched its first-ever #madeforindia innovation the Extra Thin flavored condom - they were met with thunderous applause or at least, bedroom choir.
-For their next step, Durex came to the aptly named, Craving Digital studio to make "social distancing" a thing of the past.
-Finally!
+When Durex, the world's number one sexual well-being brand, launched its first-ever #madeforindia innovation, the Extra Thin flavored condom, they were met with thunderous applause or at least, bedroom choir.
+For the design, Durex came to the aptly named Craving Digital studio to make "social distancing" a thing of the past.

-The print pieces required the right blend of #skills & #imagination.
-They are akin to an ice-cream campaign so the agency mixed the #extrathin sliced strawberry & chocolate shavings and blended with the brand promise seamlessly.
+The print pieces required the right blend of skills and imagination.
+Similar to an ice cream campaign, the agency mixed extra-thin sliced strawberries and chocolate shavings, seamlessly blending these elements with the brand promise.

 Durex Extra-Thin flavored condoms product launch campaign #EndBedroomDistancing is based on user experiences who are looking for more from their flavored condoms!
-They seek to put the world where it was before, as sensually as possible.
+They seek to put the world where it was before the COVID pandemic — as sensually as possible.